 Setting up Escrow When Possible

-I am Ready for Closing Now What ?
+I am ready for Closing Now What ?

-In Costa Rica transfer of property title can only pass by executing a property transfer deed before a Notary Public who in turn pays the applicable transfer taxes and records the property transfer deed.
+In Costa Rica, the transfer of property title can only pass by executing a property transfer deed before a Notary Public who in turn pays the applicable transfer taxes and records the property transfer deed.
 It is the responsibility of the closing Attorney to draft the deed and record it.
 Once the recording is completed they must deliver the original document to the Buyer.
 If the sale is being done by way of a stock transfer of the corporation the closing Attorney will prepare all necessary documents to transfer ownership of the property from the Seller to the Buyer.